kailash-manasarovar/statement/docs/timeline/2025/january.md

 - He wants to know why I'm telling him this.
 - His rage over my hacked phone is irrational, unsettling, and very, very curious.
 - I try to explain it to myself as pure misogynistic gaslighting, but there's something more to it than that.
-- I start to wonder about Michael's poor health and unusual paralysis, and I remember how unusually rough Fiona was with me while administering my colonics, as if she disliked me intensely for some oddly irrational reason.
+- I start to wonder about Michael's poor health and paralysis, and I remember how unusually rough Fiona was with me while administering my colonics, as if she disliked me intensely for some oddly irrational reason.
-- Certainly most people brought in to conspire against me for the gangs were unusually angry with me (my landlady, participants on the Transforming Touch courses sent to keep an eye on me.., the manager at the Hotel Costa Blanca forced to let bunches of rapists into guest-rooms where sedated women were about to be filmed for porn, for example - one wonders if all the rooms are spy-cammed up at Spanish hotels these days).
+- Certainly most people brought in to conspire against me for the gangs were unusually angry with me (my landlady Beatriz, participants on the Transforming Touch courses sent to keep an eye on me or try to engage me or others in yet another honey-trap maybe, the overweight manager at the Hotel Costa Blanca forced to let bunches of rapists into guest-rooms where sedated women were about to be filmed for porn, for example - one wonders if all the rooms are spy-cammed up at Spanish hotels these days - seems likely).
-- I explain, gently, to Michael that perhaps if a reporter was to come and do a detox with him, he might like to mention my book which includes a short description of my stay at the end of July 2022.
+- I explain, gently, to Michael that perhaps if a reporter was to come and do a detox with him, he might like to mention my book which includes a short yet very interesting occultist's description of my stay at the end of July 2022.
-- The description of the dream I had at that time is not condemning to Michael or his business; somewhat the opposite in my view.
+- The description of the dream I had at that time is not condemning to Michael or his business; somewhat the opposite in my view - just what his target audience might appreciate, in fact.
-- However, Michael's behavior *is* somehow condemning; certainly of me, and this is utterly irrational - a projection perhaps.
+- However, Michael's behavior over the phone *is* somehow condemning; certainly of me, and this is utterly irrational - a projection perhaps?
 - Did the Adams family give Michael instructions for me too?
+- Did they tell him what cards to pull on the readings he gave me about the trumpet teacher relationship I ask him for over the next two summers?
-- My visit there was just prior to the switcheroo-porn scam at the conservatory everyone must have been so excited about, and I was away from Spain for over three months.
+- My visit there was just prior to [yet another switcheroo-porn scam running at a conservatory music school in Spain - children very much involved and included -](../../crimes/protagonists/vidal-sastre.md#at-least-six) that porn-world in its entirety must have been so excited about, and I was away from Spain and my poisoned water-mains for over three months.
-- Was Michael instructed to be furious with me - another note from my 2015 police statement about Winston May being angry with me, then kind, then angry, and how this broke my child's mind.
+- Was Michael instructed to be furious with me - another note from my 2015 police statement about Winston May being angry with me, then kind, then angry, and how this broke my child's mind?
 - Had Michael been assured of my certain demise like everyone else?
 - Or was he trying to tell me something without incriminating himself to the gangs he knew were listening?
+- Or was he genuinely fearful, becoming full of rage because he knew how involved he'd been in targeting me, and he knew also, like everyone else, exactly what the end goal was for me?
-- The gangs definitely needed to keep me topped-up with the brain-damaging substances that summer of 2022... and perhaps my three-month trip away from Spain explains the reason the trumpet-teacher(s) didn't turn up till the end of November to take classes.
+- The gangs definitely needed to keep me topped-up with the brain-damaging substances that summer of 2022... and perhaps my three-month trip away from Spain explains the reason the trumpet-teacher(s) waited till November before they turned up at the school to star in the porn-network-live-streamed classes.
 - I guess we'll find out all of the truth, very soon.

 ## Seonaid Dawn and Granny Smith